Do you use email marketing to nurture leads from “I’m Interested” to “I’m In”?

 - Create an audio recording.
 Share snippets of your message via MP3 rather than text to create a different type of connection with your audience.

 - Post an infographic.
 Take statistics, data and information and put it in graphical form.
-These tend to get passed around a lot.
+These get passed around a lot.